julioruizm14/Tasks-RStudio/README.md

 # RStudio Tasks
 This repository contains a collection of R tasks and course exercises I completed using R / RStudio as part of my university courses.
-Each top-level folder corresponds to a task and contains the R scripts / R Markdown files and the rendered outputs (PDF or HTML), plus the data used for the exercises.
+Each top-level folder corresponds to a task and contains the R (or rendered) outputs for that task.

 Below I summarise what each directory contains and a short note about what I learned from the PDF/HTML (or the R script) in that folder.